Skip Ribbon Commands

 About Dr. Bryant

 Kristina A. Bryant, MD, FAAP, a pediatric infectious diseases specialist at the University of Louisville and Norton Children’s Hospital, is the lead for Red Book Online.
-She also is the immediate-past president of the Pediatric Infectious Diseases Society.
+She is a member of the American Academy of Pediatrics Committee on Infectious Diseases.

 Last Updated